 Exposing your dog too long periods of music that causes him stress and anxiety can have a harmful effect on him and even cause aggression and depression.

-Always play music at a comfortable level and if it seems loud to you, it’s probably even louder for Fido.
+Always play music at a comfortable level and if it seems loud to you, it’s probably even louder for your dog.

-There are many sources online where you can find specialized music for your dog.
+There are many sources online where you can find specialized music dogs like.
 If you’re looking for music to reduce your dog’s anxiety, try these:

 If you are looking for music to help your dog sleep, try these:

 And last but not least, check out this fun compilation of dogs listening (and singing along) to music!